Phase Retrieval Using Conditional Generative Adversarial Networks: Experiments: Fourier Phase Retrieval

-\paragraph{PRCGAN:} To get comparable results, we used the same model structure as for the E2E approach with additional three channels for a additional $3 \times 64 \times 64$ dimensional noise input $z$ to the measurement information $y$ of the same shape.
-Again, $\lambda = 1000$ worked best, while lower values caused some random artifacts and higher values caused increasing blurriness.
+To get comparable results, we used the same model structure as for the E2E approach with additional $3$ channels for an additional $3 \times 64 \times 64$ dimensional latent input $z$ to the measurement information $y$ of the same shape.
+Again, setting $\lambda = 1000$ worked best, while lower values caused some random artifacts and higher values caused increasing blurriness.
 We did the same latent optimization as described for MNIST and Fashion-MNIST for this approach on CelebA as well.